Skip to main content

 Use smooth waste yarn in a contrasting color.
 Cotton or acrylic in a bright color different from your project yarn works best.
 Fuzzy or textured waste yarn grabs the project yarn and makes unzipping a nightmare.

 Label which end to unzip from.
-Tie a short piece of contrasting yarn to the tail end of the crochet chain.
+Tie a short piece of contrasting yarn to the tail end of the crochet chain, the end where you cut the waste yarn.
+If you try to unzip from the wrong end, the chain locks up instead of unraveling.

 Real Projects Using Provisional Cast-Ons